ksss/orthoses/README.md

 `content_filter` option could filter with content decl.
 `mixin_filter` option could filter with mixin(include, extend, prepend) decl.

+### Orthoses::AvoidRecursiveAncestorError

+Mixin a module into an Object class raises `RBS::RecursiveAncestorError` when validation.
+Please add this middleware then.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.